Achievements and awards in 2023

 - We organized the High Performance Computing in Science and Engineering (HPCSE) conference.

-- We joined a research consortium in the field of personalized medicine – the PerMed National Centre of Competence.
+- We joined a research consortium in personalized medicine – the PerMed National Centre of Competence.

 - The Best Poster Award at the PRACEdays19 Conference was won by our colleague Martin Golasowski for his contribution entitled "Distributed Environment for Traffic Simulations".